-A court that convicts a person of an offence involving domestic violence can make a protection order naming the person as a respondent (s26 and s42).
+A court that convicts a person of an offence involving domestic violence can make a protection order naming the person as a respondent (ss26 & 42).

-The court can make the order on its own initiative if the court is satisfied that a protection order could be made against the offender under $s37 (s42(2))^{25}$.
-(See Chapter Eight regarding when a protection order can be made.)
+The court can make the order on its own initiative if the court is satisfied that a protection order could be made against the offender under s37 (s42(2)).

-In deciding whether to make a protection order under s42(2), the court may consider the offender's criminal history and domestic violence history (s42(3)).26
+In deciding whether to make a protection order under s42(2), the court may consider the offender's criminal history and domestic violence history (s42(3)).

-23 Sections 27 and 36 were amended by the Justice and Other Legislation Amendment Act 2021, the purpose of which was to give permanency to regulations made in response to the COVID pandemic, increasing the accessibility of the court for private applicants in urgent situations by allowing applications to be verified between an applicant and a Magistrate.
+&lt;sup>23 Sections 27 and 36 were amended by the Justice and Other Legislation Amendment Act 2021, the purpose of which was to give permanency to regulations made in response to the COVID pandemic, increasing the accessibility of the court for private applicants in urgent situations by allowing applications to be verified between an applicant and a Magistrate.